jonsag/piSchoolBell/README.md

 >$ sudo mysql_secure_installation

-Set root password, and press 'enter' on all remaining questions
+Set root password, and press 'enter' on all other questions

-Use the same password as login for user pi.
-Quit with 'exit;'.

 ### Create database

 >$ sudo /home/pi/piSchoolBell/mysql-setup.sh

+### Add test data, if wanted (otherwise some things will act funny until you create your own entries)

+>$ /home/pi/piSchoolBell/insertTestData.sh

+### Download (Swedish) dates

+>$ /home/pi/bin/piSchoolBell/getCalendar.py -v

+### For those living outside of Sweden

+If you're not lucky enough to live in Sweden, you can run this to make all weekdays workdays.

+>$ /home/pi/piSchoolBell/makeAllWeekdaysToWorkdays.sh

+This includes ALL Mondays to Fridays.

+You will have to manually add your own work free weekdays.

+To set 4'th of July 2023 to work free day (if it wasn't a Sunday already...)
+Connect to mysql

+>$ mysql -u pi -p$(grep password /home/pi/bin/piSchoolBell/mysql-config.ini | awk '{ print $3 }') piSchoolBell
+>
+>MariaDB [piSchoolBell]> UPDATE days SET isWorkDay = '0' WHERE date = '2023-06-04';

+#### Note

+In Sweden we use the correct way for dates and numbering days.

+The first day of the week is Monday.
+It has number '0' in the database.
+When printing dates we use 'YYYY-MM-DD'.

 ### Make web pages secure

 >$ sudo /home/pi/piSchoolBell/www-secure-setup.sh

-### Download (Swedish) dates

->$ /home/pi/bin/piSchoolBell/getCalendar.py -v

-See 'Issues' below if you get problem with this

-### Add test data, if wanted (otherwise some things will act funny until you create your own entries)

->$ sudo mysql -u root -p piSchoolBell < /home/pi/piSchoolBell/mysql-test-data.sql

-### Wireless network setup

-Use the raspi-config you used earlier.

-## If you are adding the RTC module
+## If you're adding an RTC module

 ### Enable i2c

 >$ sudo raspi-config

-5 P5    Enable I2C interface
+3 I5    Enable I2C interface

 >$ ./install-rtc.sh